twinfoundation/rights-management/packages/rights-management-pap-service/docs/reference/classes/PolicyAdministrationPointService.md

 > **new PolicyAdministrationPointService**(`options?`): `PolicyAdministrationPointService`

-Create a new instance of PolicyAdministrationPointService.
+Create a new instance of PolicyAdministrationPointService (PAP).

 #### Parameters